vaibankar/Linux-Notes/Editors/Readme.md

 11. Find and replace old word with new word = :%s/<old>/<new>/g
 12. Execute any command on terminal without leaving editor = :!<command>
 ---
-## Visual Mode:- this mode is used for selection.
+## Visual Mode:- This mode is used for selection.
 1. Select character by character = v
 2. Select line by line = V
 3. Select block = ctrl+v